 Catherine really wasn’t impressed, so I offered my hand like a rope that mountaineers would use.
 This meant several times that she nearly pulled me off my footing, but as long as she was happy I pushed on.

 We reached the top, took the photos and started to talk tactics for the drop down.
 We were following a different route down which was more gradual and “easier”.
-As it was well trodden the speedier members in the group raced a head while David kept his eye on the straggling two (me and Cat).
+As it was well trodden the speedier members of the group raced ahead while David kept his eye on the straggling two (me and Cat).

 We ached everywhere.
 Our feet hurt, our knees were paining, our thighs were pulling, Our hips weren’t happy and my back was really bugging me.
-Despite this the final stretch was 6 miles.
+Despite this, the final stretch was 6 miles.
 I kept looking at my fit bit for the time as I was overly aware that it was 7.00pm and by 8.00pm it starts to get dark.
-It was starting to get dusky and we spotted a sign 2 & three quarter miles to Horton.
-We pushed on and kept loosing sight of the group.
+It was starting to get dusky and we spotted a sign 2 & three-quarter miles to Horton.
+We pushed on and kept losing sight of the group.
 It got darker and the conversations were becoming very sparse.
 Catherine was starting to panic and didn’t think she could go on any further.
-I think she was hoping for mountain rescue to air lift her to the hostel.
+I think she was hoping for mountain rescue to airlift her to the hostel.

 The last mile was pitch black.
 David had a torch out and Catherine just wanted to be home already.

 Eventually, at around 10.00pm we stepped across a railway line entering into the village of Horton, where we had started about 14 hours earlier.
 The relief was expressed with Catherine’s chatter.
 You could tell she was happy as she wouldn’t shut up.
 I was spent, I needed a bed.
 We had blisters on our Blisters.
 Catherine’s big toe had grown an extra toe, I had a huge blister on the on the base of my foot.
 It’s called a challenge for a reason and in the back of my mind, I knew it would be painful.